-Grant Recipient Agency Category Amount Allocated Planning Expenditures \$0.00 FY 2017-2018 Emergency ORANGE COUNTY Operational Expenditures \$76,518.00 Management Preparedness and Assistance Grant Exercise Expenditures \$0.00 Assistance Grant Training Expenditures \$0.00 Equipment Expenditures \$39,288.00 Total Award \$115,806.00
+Grant Recipient Agency Category Amount Allocated FY 2018-2019 Emergency ORANGE COUNTY Planning Expenditures \$0.00 FY 2018-2019 Emergency Planning Expenditures ORANGE COUNTY Training Expenditures Exercise Expenditures \$33,000.00 Management Preparedness and Exercise Expenditures \$0.00 Assistance Grant \$81,185.00 \$1,621.00 To otal Award \$115,806.00

-FY 2017 BUDGET DETAIL WORKSHEET - (Not limited to activities by TIVITIES
+FY 2018-19 BUDGET DETAIL WORKSHEET (Not limited to activities by CTIVITIES

 Allowable Planning Costs Quantity Unit Cost Total Cost

 Emergency Management/Operation Plan

 Communications Plans

-Continuity/Administrative Plans
+Continuity/Administration Plans

 Whole Community Engagement/Planning

 Resource Management Planning

-Evacuation Planning
+Evacuation Planning 0.01.7

 Recovery Planning

 Credentialing and Validation

 Hiring of full or part-time staff or contractors/consultants to assist with planning activities (not for the purpose of hiring public safety personnel fulfilling traditional public safety duties)

 Materials required to conduct planning activities

 Travel/per diem related to planning activities

-Overtime and backfill costs

-TOTAL PLANNING EXP ENDITURES \$0.00
+TOTAL PI OTAL PLANNING EXPENDITURES \$ 0.00

-Allowable Operational Costs Quantity Unit Cost Total Cost
+Allowable EM Agency Administration Costs Quantity Unit Cost Total Cost

-Hiring of full or part-time staff or contractors/consultants (temporary employees, student or graduate assistant fellowships, part time academic employment, consultants and other services) 12 1 \$5,917.00 \$5,514.00 \$71,004.00 \$5,514.00
+Hiring of full or part-time staff or contractors/consultants (temporary employees, student or graduate assistant fellowships, part time academic employment, consultants and other services) 1 \$75,671 \$75,671.00

-Overtime and backfill costs

 Utility (electric, water and sewage)

 Telephone Bills (landlines, cellular and satellite)

 Internet Services

-Maintenance agreements for equipment or series
+Maintenance agreements

 Supplies

 Software and Upgrades

 Computers, printers, copiers and fax machines

 Radios

 Satellite telephones

-Storage and shelving for storage
+Storage

-Furniture

 Postage

-Apparel for identification

-Fuel

-Memberships and Conference

-Travel

-Vehicle(s)

-Publications
+Elegible Management and Administration Cost 1 \$5,514.00 \$5,514.00

-TOTAL OPER ATIONAL EXP ENDITURES \$76,518.00

-Allowable Exercise Costs Quantity Unit Cost Total Cost

-Design, Develop, Conduct and Evaluate an Exercise

-Exercise Planning Workshop - Funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, materials and supplies, travel and exercise plan development.
+Publications TOTAL EM AGENCY ADMINIST TRATION EXP ENDITURES \$81,185.00 Allowable Exercise Costs Quantity Unit Cost Total Cost Design, Develop, Conduct and Evaluate an Exercise Exercise Planning Workshop - Funds may be used to plan and conduct an Exercise Planning Workshop to include costs related to planning, meeting space and other meeting costs, materials and supplies, travel and exercise plan development.
 Full or Part-Time Staff or Contractors/Consultants - (Full or part-time staff may be hired to support exercise -related activities.
 Payment of salaries and fringe benefits must be in accordance with the policies of the state or local unit(s) of government and have the approval of the state or the awarding agency, whichever is applicable.)
 Overtime and backfill costs - Overtime and backfill costs, including expenses for part-time and volunteer emergency response personnel participating in approved exercises.
 Implementation of Homeland Security Exercise and Evaluation Program Travel - Travel costs (i.e., airfare, mileage, per diem, hotel, etc.) are allowable as expenses by employees who are on travel status for official business related to the planning and conduct of the exercise project(s).
 These costs must be in accordance with state law.
 States must also follow state regulations regarding travel.
 If a state or territory does not have a travel policy they must follow federal guidelines and rates.

-Supplies - Supplies are items that are expended or consumed during the course of the planning and conduct of the exercise project(s) (e.g., copying paper, gloves, tape, non-sterile masks, and disposable protective equipment).
+Supplies - Supplies are items that are expended or consumed during the course of the planning and conduct of the exercise project(s) (e.g., copying paper, gloves, tape, non-sterile masks, fuel, and disposable protective equipment).
+TOTAL EXERCISE EXPENDITURES \$ 0.00 Allowable Training Costs Quantity Unit Cost Total Cost Develop, Deliver and Evaluate Training Overtime and backfill for emergency preparedness and response personnel attending sponsored and approved training classes Overtime and backfill expenses for part-time and volunteer emergency response personnel participating in approved training Training Workshops and Conferences

-TOTAL E XERCISE EXP PENDITURES \$0.00